fledge-iot/fledge-south-systeminfo/docs/index.rst

 .. image:: images/systeminfo_2.jpg
    :align: right

 The *fledge-south-systeminfo* plugin implements a that collects data about the machine that the Fledge instance is running on.
-The plugin will create a number of assets, in general these are asset per device connected in the case of disks and network interfaces.
-There are also some generic assets for the CPU usage, processes etc.
+The plugin will create a number of assets, in general there are one or more assets per device connected in the case of disks and network interfaces.
+There are also some generic assets to measure;

+  - CPU Usage

+  - Host name

+  - Load Average

+  - Memory Usage

+  - Paging and swapping

+  - Process information

+  - System Uptime

 A typical output for one of these assets, in this case the processes asset is shown below